MartinPaulEve/evusheld/about-evusheld/index.md

 <p>Further, the patient-led campaign group, <a href="https://www.facebook.com/groups/692949675108155">Evusheld for the UK</a>, has also been corresponding with the government.
 Their letters offer similar rebuttals.</p>
 <ul>
 <li>Evusheld for the UK.
 2022. ‘<a href="/assets/downloads/2022-09-16-Response-to-SoS.pdf">Response Letter to the New Secretary of State for Health</a>’.
 20 September 2022.</li>
 <li>Evusheld for the UK.
-2022. ‘<a href="/assets/downloads/2022-08-23-Evusheld-Charity-Letter-to-Barclay.pdf">Joint Charity Letter to Secretary of State for Health</a>’.
-23 August 2022.</li>
-<li>Evusheld for the UK.
 2022. ‘<a href="/assets/downloads/2022-08-12-DHSC-Response.pdf">Response to DHSC Shelving Plans for Evusheld in Winter 2022</a>’.
 12 August 2022.</li>
 <li>Evusheld for the UK.
 2022. ‘<a href="/assets/downloads/2022-08-10-Press-Release.pdf">Department of Health Plans to Deny Lifesaving Treatment to Vulnerable Patients</a>’.
 10 August 2022.</li>
 <li>Evusheld for the UK.
 2022. ‘<a href="/assets/downloads/2022-06-21-Press-Release.pdf">UK “Outlier” in Not Protecting 500,000+ Vulnerable Patients with New Lifesaving Drug.
 AstraZeneca Denies Government Claims of Further Testing</a>’.
 21 June 2022.</li>